-- 1) The Head coach must submit the scores from the two Basketball Skills Assessment test (BSAT), e.g. dribbling and perimeter shooting for each player on his/her team roster prior to competition (These tests are for player team assessment only.
-Information regarding BSAT follows in Section D) - 2) The Head Coach also must identify his/her five best players in terms of their on-court playing ability by placing a star next to their names on the roster. - 3) The "team Score" shall be determined by adding the top seven players' scores and then dividing that total by seven. - 4) Teams are initially grouped in divisions according to their BSAT team score and additional passing, dribbling and shooting drills conducted prior to divisioning rounds. - 5) A divisioning round (or rounds) of games shall then be conducted as a means of finalizing the divisioning process. - 6) In the classification round, teams shall play one or more games with each games lasting at least six minutes. - 7) Every player on the Team roster must play in each divisioning games, however equal playing time is not enforced.
+- The Head coach must submit the scores from the two Basketball Skills Assessment test (BSAT), e.g. dribbling and perimeter shooting for each player on his/her team roster prior to competition (These tests are for player team assessment only.
+Information regarding BSAT follows in Section D) - The Head Coach also must identify his/her five best players in terms of their on-court playing ability by placing a star next to their names on the roster. - 3) The "team Score" shall be determined by adding the top seven players' scores and then dividing that total by seven. - 4) Teams are initially grouped in divisions according to their BSAT team score and additional passing, dribbling and shooting drills conducted prior to divisioning rounds. - 5) A divisioning round (or rounds) of games shall then be conducted as a means of finalizing the divisioning process. - 6) In the classification round, teams shall play one or more games with each games lasting at least six minutes.